ramiroaraujo/alfred-screencapture-enhancer-workflow/README.md

 This workflow allows this by disabling the original OS X shortcuts and implementing the same shortcuts within the workflow.
 There're same caveats to install, basically manually removing the original shortcuts and manually adding the same ones to the workflow, since installing workflows does not allow you to import the defined shortcuts (see below).

 In the _area mode_ the workflow performs a normal area screenshot, and at the same time runs a custom made cli app in Objective-C that listen for mouse and keyboard events and saves the proper screen coordinates for later use.
-I also circumvents a few bugs from the cli screenshot app.
+It also circumvents a few bugs from the cli screenshot app.

 Additionally, the workflow works by keywords.
 The keywords way has the advantage of allowing to specify a custom name for the screenshot, instead of the default one.